ziadoz/dotfiles/README.md

 * Look at adding `httrack` to HomeBrew packages.
 * Work out which existings apps on laptop can be installed via Cask and add them to the playbook.
 * Use `apm` command to install Atom packages and themes.
 Need to get Atom and other apps installed too.
-* Setup Bash and Git completions, and a proper Git prompt.

 ## Colour Scheme
 [Oceanic Next](https://github.com/voronianski/oceanic-next-color-scheme)